aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `config` - (Optional, Available in 1.101.0+) The configuration of the KVStore DBInstance.
 Available parameters can refer to the latest docs [Instance configurations table](https://www.alibabacloud.com/help/doc-detail/61209.htm) .
 * `maintain_start_time` - (Optional, Available in v1.56.0+) The start time of the operation and maintenance time period of the KVStore DBInstance, in the format of HH:mmZ (UTC time).
 * `maintain_end_time` - (Optional, Available in v1.56.0+) The end time of the operation and maintenance time period of the KVStore DBInstance, in the format of HH:mmZ (UTC time).
+* `effective_time` - (Optional, Available in v1.204.0+) The time when the database is switched after the instance is migrated, or when the major version is upgraded, or when the instance class is upgraded.
+Valid values:
+  - Immediately (Default): The configurations are immediately changed.
+  - MaintainTime: The configurations are changed within the maintenance window.
+You can set `maintain_start_time` and `maintain_end_time` to change the maintenance window.

 * `resource_group_id` - (Optional, Available in v1.86.0+) The ID of resource group which the resource belongs.
 * `enable_public` - (Optional, Available in v1.94.0+) It has been deprecated from provider version 1.101.0 and resource `alicloud_kvstore_connection` instead.
 * `connection_string_prefix` - (Optional, Available in v1.94.0+) It has been deprecated from provider version 1.101.0 and resource `alicloud_kvstore_connection` instead.